-These consolidated financial statements as at and for the year ended 31 December 2019 (hereinafter "consolidated financial statements") have been prepared in accordance with International Financial Reporting Standards ("IFRS") as adopted by the European Union ("IFRS-EU") and the requirements of the Cyprus Companies Law Cap.113.
+These consolidated financial statements as at and for the year ended 31 December 2020 (hereinafter "consolidated financial statements") have been prepared in accordance with International Financial Reporting Standards ("IFRS") as adopted by the European Union ("IFRS-EU") and the requirements of the Cyprus Companies Law Cap.113.

 Details of the Group's accounting policies are included in Note 6 to the consolidated financial statements.
-This is the first set of the Group's annual financial statements in which IFRS 16 Leases have been applied.
-Changes to significant accounting policies are described in Note 6 to the consolidated financial statements.
+The Group has consistently applied the accounting policies to all periods presented in these consolidated financial statements.